Home >> Meditation >> Basic Procedures for Alternate Nostril Breathing

 1.- Sit in a cross-legged position with the neck, trunk, and spine in alignment.

-2.- Find out which nostril are you going to breath from.
-The starting nostril is always the passive one.
-These changes depend upon the time of the day - morning, midday, or night.
+2.- Find out which nostril you are going to breath through.
+The first nostril is always the passive one.
+These changes depend upon the time of the day – morning, midday, or night.

 3.- Breathe fully using the navel.
 The breath should be smooth and not forceful, with the inhalation and exhalation equal in duration.

 4.- The mudra is done by bending the index and middle fingers towards the palm and using the thumb and ring finger to close the nostrils.
-Make sure that you don't bend yourself forward to reach the hand.
-The hand goes to you, not you to the hand.
+Make sure that you don’t bend yourself forward to reach your hand.
+The hand goes should go to you and not the other way around.
 You should be in a perfect sitting position.

-5.- The pressure on the nostrils doesn't have to be hard.
+5.- The pressure on the nostrils does not need to be hard.
 It should be gentle.

 6.- Continue inhaling and exhaling until you have completed one full round, then breath deeply through both nostrils.